nicsure/QuanshengDock/README.md

 A WPF Windows app that allows remote operation of the Quansheng UV-K5 (and equivalent) hand-held radios via the programming cable.

+**WARNING**
+**After some unfortunate incidents by users I'm going to put this warning and disclaimer up.
+DO NOT attempt to transmit without the proper precautions in place.
+Transmitting 5W of RF energy centimetres away from a PC can LITERALLY destroy it, it's almost like an EMP at that distance.
+Get your antenna away from the PC.**

 **Features**
 - Enhanced LCD display cloning.
 Font and color selection.
 - Channel Editor with ability to adjust multiple channels simultaneously.